Hocken Collections: Collections

 Hocken Collections holds the largest collection of manuscripts, maps, and early photographs relating to the history of the Otago Region, as well as several notable collections relating to the country as a whole.
 The latter include the letters and journals of Samuel Marsden and New Zealand records of the Church Missionary Society.
 The personal and public papers of many important Otago people are also present in the library's collections, including those of the writers James K. Baxter and R. A. K. Mason, as well as the political writings of many of the community's leaders.
 The library's collection also includes a substantial body of photographic work by the Burton Brothers.

 The library also has an extensive collection of New Zealand music recordings and sheet music—including much related to Dunedin's rock-music scene—and a substantial collection of New Zealand art; the upper floor of the library includes a gallery which is regularly used for shows of art both from the library's collection and from visiting and resident University of Otago artists.

-Collection Highlights
+Collection highlights

-The following Hocken Collection's holdings have been recognized as items of recorded heritage which have national significance by UNESCO Memory of the World Aotearoa New Zealand.
+The following Hocken Collection's holdings have been recognised as items of recorded heritage which have national significance by UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao.